Summary of significant accounting policies

 Hedge accounting applies to hedges that are effective in relation to the hedged risk and meet the hedge accounting requirements of IAS 39.
 The hedging relationship between the hedging instrument and the hedged item, as well as the risk management objective and strategy for undertaking the hedge, are documented at the inception of the hedge.
 In addition, the effectiveness of a hedge is assessed both at inception and on an ongoing basis, to ensure that it is highly effective throughout the period for which it was designated.
 Hedges are regarded as highly effective in offsetting changes in fair value or the cash flows attributable to a hedged risk within a range of 80-125 per cent.

-During the financial year, fair value hedges have been used in P&C insurance.
-Both fair value and cash flow hedging have been applied in life insurance.
+During the financial year, fair value hedges have been used in P&C insurance and life insurance.

 Cash flow hedging

 Cash flow hedging is used to hedge the interest cash flows of individual floating rate debt securities or other floating rate assets or liabilities.
 The hedging instruments used include interest rate swaps, interest rate and cross currency swaps.
 Derivative instruments which are designated as hedges and are effective as such are measured at fair value.
 The effective part of the change in fair value is recognised in other comprehensive income.
 The remaining ineffective part is recognised in profit or loss.

 The cumulative change in fair value is transferred from equity and recognised in profit or loss in the same period that the hedged cash flows affect profit or loss.

 When a hedging instrument expires, is sold, terminated, or the hedge no longer meets the criteria for hedge accounting, the cumulative change in fair value remains in equity until the hedged cash flows affect profit or loss.